SLanberg/MovieDBApp.v.1.0/README.md

 ## Conclusion
 The Flutter Movie App provides users with a visually appealing interface to explore different movie categories.
 The Main Screen allows users to view and scroll through movies in collapsible sections.
 The Details Screen presents additional information about a selected movie and allows users to play available videos.
 With its intuitive design and smooth navigation, the Flutter Movie App offers an enjoyable movie browsing experience.

+## Useful commands

+To sort imports in alphabetical order we use https://pub.dev/packages/import_sorter:
+Run in the terminal "flutter pub run import_sorter:main"